 While simple, these questions provide good early indicators, and depending on the answers you may need to consider seeking a professional’s help.

-If you enjoyed this piece about what is user experience in website design, and would like to learn more about the basics of Public Relations and Digital Marketing, check out our other 101 articles and follow us on social media (@sherlockcomms) to be notified whenever new content goes live.
+If you enjoyed this piece about what is user experience in website design, and would like to learn more about the basics of Digital Marketing, check out our other 101 articles and follow us on social media (@sherlockcomms) to be notified whenever new content goes live.